ansible/molecule/doc/source/usage.rst

 `Travis`_ is a CI platform, which can be used to test Ansible roles.

-A ``.travis.yml`` testing a role named foo1 with the docker driver.
+A ``.travis.yml`` testing a role named foo1 with the Docker driver.

 .. code-block:: yaml